archd3sai/Portfolio/README.md

 <img align="left" width="250" height="150" src="https://github.com/archd3sai/Portfolio/blob/master/Images/airplane.jpeg"> **[Predictive Maintenance of Aircraft Engine](https://github.com/archd3sai/Predictive-Maintenance-of-Aircraft-Engine)**

-In this project I have used models such as RNN, LSTM, 1D-CNN to predict the aircraft engine failure 50 cycles ahead of its time, and also used exponential degradation and similarity-based models to calculate its remaining life.
-Sensitivity analysis and Shap values are used to understand these backbox models and to calculate feature importance.
+In this project I have used models such as RNN, LSTM, 1D-CNN to predict the engine failure 50 cycles ahead of its time, and calculated feature importance from them using sensitivity analysis and shap values.
+Exponential degradation and similarity-based models are also used to calculate its remaining life.

 <br />